Bil-476-Project/Bil-476-Project/README.md

 ## AI Tool Use

 ChatGPT and Claude were used for coding, debugging, and improving parts of the experimental pipeline.
-ChatGPT also assisted with report development, language revision, structure, and LaTeX formatting.
-The project workflow, outputs, tables, figures, citations, and final content were reviewed and verified by the student.
+The student prepared the initial report outline, section structure, and content plan.
+ChatGPT assisted with developing parts of the report, language revision, structural refinement, and LaTeX formatting.
+The notebooks were executed, and the outputs, tables, figures, citations, and final content were reviewed and verified by the student.

 ## Author